 - Should not be registered for a research degree themselves at YSJU or any other institution

-- Must have completed the required course of research degree supervision in the previous five years
+- Must have completed the required training for research degree supervision in the previous three years, or have been actively supervising for at least the previous three years

 - Must have either a 0.2 FTE permanent appointment or 0.2 FTE fixed term contract with an expiry date at least 6 months after the submission deadline for the student’s thesis.